evansbenj/SulaRAD/2_Specific_commands_peformed.md

 `/usr/local/bin/process_radtags -f ./UO_C479_1.fastq -b ./sula.barcodes --barcode_dist_1 3 -o ./good_samples/ -e sbfI -t 75 -r -c -q --adapter_1 TAGATCGGAAGAGCGGTTCAGCAGGAATGCCGAGACCGAT --adapter_mm 3 --filter_illumina`

 And a similar command was used for the forward read only from the *M. tonkeana* data from the 2014 MBE paper.
+The `-t` flag truncates the reads to 75bp, the `-r` flag rescues barcodes, the `-c` flag removes reads with any uncalled bases, the `-q` flag discards reads with low quality scores, and the `--barcode_dist_1` flag provides a maximum distance from barcodes in order for the read to be included.
+This is based on an analysis of distance of the barcodes I did.

 ## BWA, Samtools